BIG NEWS: Scrapingdog is collaborating with Serpdog.

 2. Web Crawling using Javascript & Nodejs

-3. Web Scraping with Javascript and NodeJS
+3. Web Scraping with Javascript and Nodejs

-Finally, take a look at ScrapingDog API.
+Finally, take a look at Scrapingdog API.
 This user-friendly web scraping API manages rotating proxies, headless browsers, and CAPTCHAs, making web scraping effortless for you.
 This allows you to focus on the data and insights you truly need.

 Web Scraping with Scrapingdog